List of Marvel Comics characters: G: Gregson Gilbert in other media

 Gregson Gilbert appears in The New Fantastic Four episode "Calamity on the Campus", voiced by John Stephenson.

 Rose Gilberti

 Rose Gilberti is a character appearing in Marvel Comics.
 The character was created by Mike Higgins, Karl Bollers and Martin Egeland, and first appeared in X-Men vol. 2 #68 (August 1997).
-She is the mother of Bastion.

-Gilberti disagreed with Bastion's lack of tolerance utilizing Prime Sentinels so his adopted mother assisted the X-Men.
-Rose later talked with Bastion, but she is killed by government agents fumbling containment which resulted in Bastion's elimination of any humanity from his mother figure's influence.
+Rose Gilberti is the adoptive mother of Bastion.
+She and the X-Men disagree with Bastion's anti-mutant ideology and the Prime Sentinels.
+Rose is killed by government agents fumbling containment, resulting in Bastion's elimination of empathy from his mother figure's influence.